Red-shouldered hawk: Breeding

+Mortality

 Although they have lived as long as within a month of 20 years old, few live half that long and only around half survive their first year.
 Each year overall nesting success can be lower than 30 percent.
 Early mortality can be due to natural causes, relating to harsh weather conditions, or more often starvation.
 Young hawks are often parasitized by species such as Trichomonas gallinae, Protocalliphora avium, and various species of blood parasites.
 Humans, intentionally or unintentionally, are a threat to red-shouldered hawks, including hunting, collision with electric wires, road accidents and logging.
 A further common cause of mortality is natural predation.
 Raccoons, martens, fishers and large arboreal snakes can prey on eggs, hatchlings, fledglings and occasionally incubating and brooding adults.
-Non-nesting adults, being a fairly large and powerful predator, have fewer natural predators, but (both during and after the breeding season, as well as among nestlings) they may be preyed on by other red-shouldered hawks, great horned owls, red-tailed hawks, barred owls, northern goshawks, peregrine falcons, prairie falcons, and bald and golden eagles.
+Non-nesting adults, being a fairly large and powerful predator, have fewer natural predators, but (both during and after the breeding season, as well as among nestlings) they may be preyed on by other red-shouldered hawks, great horned owls, red-tailed hawks, barred owls, american goshawks, peregrine falcons, prairie falcons, and bald and golden eagles.
 In western New York, the main cause of nest failure was stated to be great horned owl predation.
 Many of the same predators sometimes compete over territory and food with this species.
 Despite their highly similar diet and habitat preferences, it has been found that red-shouldered hawks can nest within 48 m of a barred owl without interspecies conflict.
 In Florida, red-shouldered hawks sometimes collaborate and peaceably coexist with American crows (usually an enemy to all other birds because of their egg-hunting habits) so they cooperatively mob mutual predators, mainly great horned owls and red-tailed hawks.

 Red-shouldered hawks have hybridized with gray hawks (Buteo plagiatus), red-tailed hawks (Buteo jamaicensis) and common black hawks (Buteogallus anthracinus).